hannesdelbeke/brain/Unity editor menu.md

 - submenus
 - show context menu under the button, starting at the bottom left corner, not the mouse click position

+todo
+- when i clicked a menu, support hovering over to the side to open the menu next to it.

 demo
 ![[Unity editor menu-1734095279414.jpeg]]
 ```c#